Learn about actual and potential costs

 Location & Shipping

 How do you determine your shipping costs?
+Have your shipping costs changed as a result of complications due to COVID-19?

 If I am not in a region you typically serve, what difficulties do you expect to encounter when delivering my order?